MominObaid/GymLog/README.md

 ---

-•LiveData: To build data objects that notify views of any database changes, ensuring the UI is always up-to-date.
+•**LiveData**: To build data objects that notify views of any database changes, ensuring the UI is always up-to-date.

-•Coroutines: For managing background threads and performing database operations asynchronously without blocking the main UI thread.
+•**Coroutines**: For managing background threads and performing database operations asynchronously without blocking the main UI thread.